ubul86/pamutlabor/README.md

 cp .env.testing.example .env.testing
 ```

-### 3. Set Environment Variables
+### 3. Set Environment Variables And Database Connection

-In the .env file, you need to set the DB connections and some Host.
+In the `.env` file, you need to set the DB connection and some host-related values.
+Choose your database driver and follow the corresponding configuration.

+#### Option A: MySQL (default)

-Here is an example configuration:
+Here is an example configuration using MySQL:

 ```env
 DB_CONNECTION=mysql